 We often hear leaders justify their choices based on the experience of a trusted peer, or of themselves in a previous job.
 This practice of taking as instructive a single data point from someone with whom we have a connection is a common bias well-known to psychologists.
 I once read it described as akin to dismissing the conclusion of rigorous industry research that Volvo was the most reliable car brand on the basis that you once had a brother-in-law whose Volvo was always in the garage.

-Whilst your peer’s industry and ever organisation may be similar, their particular challenges, ways of working and members of staff will certainly not be so assuming what worked for them will work for you is a mistake.
+Whilst your peer’s industry and even organisation may be similar, their particular challenges, ways of working and members of staff will certainly not be so assuming what worked for them will work for you is a mistake.

 Feature checklists are the most common mistake we see, in part because they feel methodical.
 The story usually goes like this: